 - A written statement attesting the applicant has

-- Explanation of the functionality and connectivity of the DTS components, including digital meter, OBD-II connector (if used), driver console, passenger console (if used), printer device, and credit card processing device; how the digital meter interacts with the legacy dome light or cruising lights; and how the unit interacts with the back end management system.
+- Explanation of the functionality and connectivity of the DTS and OPT components, including digital meter, OBD-II connector (if used), driver console, passenger console (if used), printer device, and credit card processing device; how the digital meter interacts with the legacy dome light or cruising lights; and how the unit interacts with the back end management system.
 Attach detailed specifications and photographs of all components including auditable data privacy standards and security and/or breach notifications to the DFHV.
 A mandatory drive test will also be conducted for all published DFHV rates for accurate fare calculation (including no or GPS degraded environments.)
-The system should have no legacy meter connections, must be backward compatible with previous two iOS or Android versions.
+The system should have no legacy meter connections and compatible with current, supported operating systems (Android or iOS) including all security updates throughout current DTS or OPT operating authority approval year.
+Any deviations much be submitted along with application for approval.

-- Explanation of the DTS's open API, describing all supported API calls, sending events, serializing events, and code samples, and how location and meter status will be communicated to DFHV via the API including ALL trip record data submissions (including cancelled trips) via the DFHV Integration Data Portal including but not limited to trip ID, geo coordinates (lat/long up to 6 decimal points), drop-off/pick-up address, driver identifier, vehicle identifier, number of passengers, fare amount, time, distance, duration, vehicle status (on shift, available, off shift, on call, hired), fare type designation (ordinal, flat, hourly, or DFHV programs), payment method (cash, credit), and hail type (street hail, e-hail, telephone dispatch).
+- Explanation of the DTS's and OPT’s open API, describing all supported API calls, sending events, serializing events, and code samples, and how location and meter status will be communicated to DFHV via the API including ALL trip record data submissions (including cancelled trips) via the DFHV Integration Data Portal including but not limited to trip ID, geo coordinates (lat/long up to 6 decimal points), drop-off/pick-up address, driver identifier, vehicle identifier, number of passengers, fare amount, time, distance, duration, vehicle status (on shift, available, off shift, on call, hired), fare type designation (ordinal, flat, hourly, or DFHV programs), and hail type (street hail, e-hail, telephone dispatch).
+Trip record submissions must indicate payment type (Credit, Cash, e-Hail, Account.)
+Note: “Other” payment type shall not be accepted.
+“Account” payment type has been added.
+Special programs (such as Transport DC or VetsRide) must indicate program trip Type and include complete metered fare in trip submission.

-- Documentation showing the DTS will have an uptime of 99.99% including measures to ensure high availability, low fault tolerance, and redundancy.
+- Documentation showing the DTS or OPT will have an uptime of 99.99% including measures to ensure high availability, low fault tolerance, and redundancy.
 Include examples such as no or limited wireless connectivity.

 - Demonstration of: